Asymmetric Feedback Learning in Online Convex Games: Problem Definition

+The game \eqref{eq:def:game} is defined as a convex game when each agent's cost function is convex in its individual action.
+We consider the following class of convex games. \begin{assumption} For each agent $i\in \mathcal{N}$, $\mathcal{C}_i(x_i,x_{-i})$ is convex in $x_i$ for all $x_{-i} \in \mathcal{X}_{-i}$, where $\mathcal{X}_{-i} =\Pi_{j=1,j\neq i }^N\mathcal{X}_j$.
+Moreover, we assume that $\mathcal{X}_i$ contains the ball with radius $r$ centered at the origin and has a bounded diameter $D>0$, for all $i\in \mathcal{N}$. \end{assumption} Assumption~\ref{assump:convex} is common in the literature, see, e.g., \cite{drusvyatskiy2022improved}.
 As shown in \cite{rosen1965existence}, there always exists at least one Nash equilibrium in a convex game \eqref{eq:def:game}.
 We denote by $x^{*}$ such a Nash equilibrium.
 By definition, we have that

-At a Nash equilibrium point, no agent can reduce the cost by unilaterally changing its action.
+At a Nash equilibrium point, no agent can reduce its own cost by unilaterally changing its individual action.
 Since every agent's cost function is convex in its own action, the Nash equilibrium can be characterized using the first-order optimality condition

 where we write $\nabla_{i} \mathcal{C}_i(x)$ instead of $\nabla_{x_i} \mathcal{C}_i(x)$ for the ease of notation and the symbol $\nabla_{x_i}$ means taking the gradient with respect to $x_i$.